martinomamic/RSSReader/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Coverage](https://img.shields.io/badge/Coverage-64%25-yellow.svg)

-An iOS application for reading and managing RSS feeds, a project that follows a modular architecture using a Swift Package core with clean architecture principles.
+An iOS application for reading and managing RSS feeds, built with a focus on clean architecture, testability, and modern iOS development practices.
+The project is structured as a modular Swift Package with clear separation of concerns.

-Built with Swift and SwiftUI, using MVVM for handling logic within the packages modules.
+## Features

+- Add, remove and manage RSS feeds
+- View feed items with rich content support (images, descriptions)
+- Background refresh and notifications for new items
+- Favorite feeds management
+- Explore curated feed suggestions
+- Debug panel for notifications and background tasks
+- SwiftData persistence
+- Comprehensive test coverage
+- Clean, modular architecture

 ## Screenshots